by Craig Pellet, EA

 Bonds denominated in a foreign currency will also create currency gains and losses.
 In this case, the currency gain or loss is called out on your tax return separately from the market gain or loss upon sale or redemption of the bond.
 So, if the value of the bond principal has fluctuated against the US dollar, currency gain or loss will be recognized separately from gains or losses from movements in the market.

-Contact us at JS+A to learn more about how currency gains and losses can affect your tax returns, how to plan for them, and how to take advantage of them.
+At John Schachter + Associates, we understand how currency gains and losses can affect your tax returns, how to plan for them, and how to take advantage of them.
+Talk to us.
+Let us know how we can help you!